-Have you ever wanted to show someone how to navigate a web tool, use the library catalog, record steps for a class lesson, explain how to solve a math problem, or fix a problem on their computer?
-Or have you had to show way too many people the same steps too many times?
+Have you ever wanted to show someone how to navigate a web tool, use the library catalog, record instructions for a class lesson so students can review them later, explain how to solve a math problem, or help someone fix a computer problem?
+Or have you had to show way too many people the same steps over and over?
 Screencasting tools let you make short recordings of your computer screen to share with others.
 And Screen Sharing tools let you quickly share a computer screen with others in real time.
 Handy for troubleshooting.

 Screencasting tools record whatever is happening on your computer or mobile device screen and most let you record a voice narration as well.
 When you’re done recording, you end up with a video.
-What you can do with the video depends on the tool you used, but most common options include uploading to YouTube, dowloading to you computer or embedding on a website.
+What you can do with the video depends on the tool you used, but most common options include uploading to YouTube, downloading to your computer, share via email or embedding on a website.

 - Technology in the Classroom: Why, How to Screencast – Cover lots of examples of how to use screencasts with tips for creating them. (list of specific tools is a bit out of date though)